Veteran Journalist and Former Mastermind Host

 After over thirty years on the Today programme, John looks back on a career that has seen him cover some of modern history's most significant moments, from Nixon's resignation to the fall of apartheid.
-He continues to test the knowledge of the public and celebrities in the famous Mastermind chair, and in writing examines social change, the environment and religion.
+He spent almost 20 years testing the knowledge of the public and celebrities in the famous Mastermind chair, and in writing has examined social change, the environment and religion.
 After dinner he invites guests to turn the tables and grill him; he’s often asked about evasive politicians’ and their misuse of the English language.

 As anchor on Radio 4's flagship Today programme for over thirty years, John Humphrys built a reputation as one of the most distinctive, uncomprosiming and influential voices on radio.
 In a journalistic career stretching over six decades, he has been described variously as ‘the most feared inquisitor in the land’ and ‘a unique figure in national life’.
-Alongside grilling the great and the occasionally good, John is also the questioner of celebrities and public alike as host of the television institution, Mastermind.
+As well as grilling the great and the occasionally good, John also served as the questioner of celebrities and public alike as host of the television institution Mastermind for almost 20 years.

 John was once the BBC’s youngest ever foreign correspondent.
 He set up bureaux in South Africa and the US, covering Nixon’s resignation and the birth of Zimbabwe.
 He went on to present the Nine O’Clock News and the weekly political discussion show On The Record.
 In thirty-two years on the Today programme, its longest-serving presenter, he won many plaudits and awards, including Journalist of the Year, and the Sony Gold Medal for lifetime achievement.